Martin Gardner

-Martin Gardner (October 21, 1914 – May 22, 2010) was an American popular mathematics and popular science writer with interests also encompassing magic, scientific skepticism, micromagic, philosophy, religion, and literature – especially the writings of Lewis Carroll, L. Frank Baum, and G. K. Chesterton.
+Martin Gardner (October 21, 1914 – May 22, 2010) was an American writer on popular mathematics and popular science.
+His interests also encompassed magic, scientific skepticism, micromagic, philosophy, religion, and literature – especially the writings of Lewis Carroll, L. Frank Baum, and G. K. Chesterton.
 He was a leading authority on Lewis Carroll; The Annotated Alice, which incorporated the text of Carroll's two Alice books, was his most successful work and sold over a million copies.
 He had a lifelong interest in magic and illusion and in 1999, MAGIC magazine named him as one of the "100 Most Influential Magicians of the Twentieth Century".
 He was considered the doyen of American puzzlers.
 He was a prolific and versatile author, publishing more than 100 books.

 Gardner was best known for creating and sustaining interest in recreational mathematics—and by extension, mathematics in general—throughout the latter half of the 20th century, principally through his "Mathematical Games" columns.
 These appeared for twenty-five years in Scientific American, and his subsequent books collecting them.

 Gardner was one of the foremost anti-pseudoscience polemicists of the 20th century.
 His 1957 book Fads and Fallacies in the Name of Science is a seminal work of the skeptical movement.
 In 1976, he joined with fellow skeptics to found CSICOP, an organization promoting scientific inquiry and the use of reason in examining extraordinary claims.

 Biography

 Youth and education

 Martin Gardner was born into a prosperous family in Tulsa, Oklahoma, to James Henry Gardner, a petroleum geologist, and his wife, Willie Wilkerson Spiers, a Montessori-trained teacher.
-His mother taught Martin to read before he started school, reading him The Wizard of Oz, and this began a lifelong interest in the Oz books of L. Frank Baum.
+His mother taught Martin to read before he started school, reading him The Wizard of Oz, which began a lifelong interest in the Oz books of L. Frank Baum.
 His fascination with mathematics started in his boyhood when his father gave him a copy of Sam Loyd's Cyclopedia of 5000 Puzzles, Tricks and Conundrums.